How to address someone in Korean

 마이클!
 Hey, Michael!

-마이클아! - It sounds not that natural.
+마이클아! - It does not sound natural.

 3. Somewhat polite version